zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 GET api/v1/Tenants/default/Namespaces/{namespaceId}/StreamViews?query={query}&skip={skip}&count={count}
 ```

 The Stream View fields valid for search are identified in the fields table located on the [Stream Views](xref:sdsStreamViews) page.
-The Properties field
-is identified as being searchable but with limitations because SdsStreamViewProperty objects are not searchable.
-Only the SdsStreamViewProperty's
-SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
+The Properties field is identified as being searchable with limitations because SdsStreamViewProperty objects are not searchable.
+Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
 This includes nested SdsStreamViewProperties.

 How Searching Works
 =====================

-The query parameter will be applied across all searchable fields of objects we’re searching on by default.
+The query parameter will be applied across all searchable fields of objects that are searched on by default.

-For example, assume that a namespace contains the following Streams:
+For example, you can assume that a namespace contains the following Streams:

 **streamId** | **Name**  | **Description**
 ------------ | --------- | ----------------